If you are new to machine learning, we recommend taking the following online course prior to diving into TensorFlow documentation:

 TensorFlow is a tool for machine learning.
 While it contains a wide range of functionality, TensorFlow is mainly designed for deep neural network models.

-- Get Started with Eager Execution is for machine learning beginners and uses Eager Execution.
+- Get Started with Eager Execution, is for anyone new to machine learning or TensorFlow.

 Then, read the following documents, which demonstrate the key features in the high-level APIs: